top of page

 My style is pretty-straight forward.
 I don’t get caught up in therapy jargon.
 I don’t use big words or try and blind you with science or theory.
 I listen carefully and ask questions because I want to better understand what’s happening for you and, together, find a way through it.

+I work with individuals and couples.
 My wide-ranging life experience means I can offer empathy and compassion for your life experiences.
 Sometimes I may gently challenge you.
 I will always support and encourage you.
 I will never judge you.
 I will always respect your courage for coming to counselling.